intmus/inttheory22-23/_10-intro-part-writing/a1-voiceleadingerrors.md

 abc: true
 ---

-Before we move on to analyzing harmonic function, we must define the stylistic rules of the music we will be studying.
-I hope that you remember from our discussion of laws, rules, and strategies that rules are necessary to create a style.
+Before we move on to fully analyzing harmonic function, we must define the stylistic rules of the music we will be studying.
+If you remember from our discussion of laws, rules, and strategies, rules are necessary to create a style.
 They are the binding agents that create a genre, but they also provide enough flexibility for composers within a style to carve out a unique voice.

-For our beginning exploration of tonal harmony, we will be studying basic diatonic harmony in a chorale style, so we need to consider the stylistic issues that arise when adding inner voices to our soprano-bass counterpoint.
+For our beginning exploration of tonal harmony, we will be studying basic diatonic harmony in a chorale style.
+We will use this not because it is "superior" to any other style, but because it is relatively straightforward in its approach when compared to styles of music that came later.
+There are countless styles of tonal music that have evolved over the last four centuries, but a chorale style gives us the best starting place to study this evolution.
+So as we progress through rules that might seem outdated, do not lose sight of the *process* that we are creating.
+If you understand why each decision is made in this style, you will be able to intuit the next leap forward.
+And as we add complexity, you will eventually be able to apply these principles to *any* style of tonal music, even those that abandon the underpinnings of tonic-dominant relationships.

 ## Voice-leading errors